PojiloyPoEbol/hh_telegram_bot/README.md

 # hh_telegram_bot
 Bot that can offer you a hh.ru vacantoin depending on your skills.

-To make it work simply replace blanks with your postgresql DB optoins.
+To make it work simply replace blanks with your postgresql DB optoins in .txt file and in the main.py file.